Exchanging easy-to-understand nutrient management knowledge with farmers

 In agriculture, fertilisers are used to supplement the natural supply of nutrients.
 This allows farmers optimal growth of the crops.
 Improperly managed nutrients, however, can become pollutants that harm the environment.
 NUTRI-KNOW aims to improve nutrient management practices in agriculture by gathering and sharing knowledge for the benefit of both farmers and the environment.

-NUTRI-KNOW in a Nutshell
+NUTRI-KNOW at a Glance

 A safe and cost-efficient nutrient management is a strategic element for the EU agricultural sector.
 Thus, member states have an urgent need to optimise the use of resources and facilitate the transition towards a circular bio-based agriculture.